-Whether you were dismissed for cause, offered a severance package, or constructively dismissed, we can work with you to determine a strategic approach to maximizing your recovery.
+Whether you were dismissed for cause, offered a severance package, or constructively dismissed, we can work with you to determine a strategic approach to maximize your recovery.
 That can only be done once we understand your circumstances, and you understand the legal regime.
+This will include answering questions like:

 - Are you better off with a lump sum or salary and benefit continuance?